Continuing Education Activity

 The 2017 American College of Cardiology (ACC) and American Heart Association (AHA) definition of HTN stages is:

-In patients with stage 1 HTN recommendations are to start antihypertensive medications if the patient has a 10-year ASCVD risk of 10% or higher with a target of BP less than 130/80 to prevent patients from cardiovascular events.
-The recommendation is for patients with stage 1 HTN and 10-year ASCVD risk less than 10% to have lifestyle modification measures.
+- In patients with stage 1 HTN, recommendations are to start antihypertensive medications if the patient has a 10-year ASCVD risk of 10% or higher with a target of BP less than 130/80 to prevent patients from cardiovascular events.
+The recommendation is for patients with stage 1 HTN and 10-year ASCVD risk of less than 10% to have lifestyle modification measures.

-Patients with type 2 diabetes mellitus (T2DM) it is recommended to start on antihypertensive medications if BP is more than 130/80 with a goal of BP lower than 130/80.
+- For patients with type 2 diabetes mellitus (T2DM), it is recommended to start on antihypertensive medications if BP is more than 130/80 with a goal of BP lower than 130/80.

-Lowering blood pressure does reduce cardiovascular risks, maintaining systolic blood pressure less than 130 mm Hg has shown to prevent complications in patients with heart failure, diabetes, coronary artery disease, stroke, and other cardiovascular diseases.
+- Lowering blood pressure does reduce cardiovascular risks; maintaining a systolic blood pressure of less than 130 mm Hg has shown to prevent complications in patients with heart failure, diabetes, coronary artery disease, stroke, and other cardiovascular diseases.
 The response to initial monotherapy is affected by age and race.

 There are multiple classes of antihypertensive medications used for the treatment of HTN; the most recommended classes used as first-line for treatment are: